mstksg/inCode/copy/entries/story-of-shapes.md

 This is also leveraged by the [*async*][async] library to give us the `Concurrently` `Applicative` instance.
 Normally `<*>` for IO gives us sequential combination of IO effects.
 But, `<*>` for `Concurrently` gives us *parallel* combination of IO effects.
-This is only possible because we can launch all of the actions in parallel at the same time, because *we know what the actions are* before we actually have to execute them to get the results.
+This is only possible because we can launch all of the IO effects in parallel at the same time, because *we know what the IO effects are* before we actually have to execute them to get the results.
+If we needed to know the results, this wouldn't be possible.

 [async]: https://hackage.haskell.org/package/async